Skip to content

 Common health problems

 Birmans can be affected by the usual health problems such as obesity, hyperthyroidism and kidney problems seen in many other cat breeds.
-However, there are a few conditions associated with the breed that you should be aware of.
+But, there are a few health conditions associated with the breed that you should be aware of.
 Make sure your cat has regular vet health checks.
-Taking out Birman pet insurance will take care of the costs associated with these health conditions.
+Taking out pet insurance can help take care of the costs associated with these health conditions.

 Hypertrophic cardiomyopathy (HCM)